 - Manufactured in the USA.

-- The product coats the surface evenly and dries rapidly.
+- The waterproof product will coat the surface evenly and dries rapidly.

 - Use the available brush, or roller to administer it.